Gorawit1657/Digital_diary/README.md

 ## Overview

-This project is a web application designed to provide users with a modern and secure way to maintain a digital diary.
-It allows users to create diary entries, set goals, and track progress in a secure and accessible manner.
-The backend is powered by a MySQL database to ensure data integrity and user privacy.
+Our project is a web application designed to provide users with a modern and secure way to maintain a digital diary.
+A diary, in its simplest form, is a record of each day that captures both the significant and everyday moments, along with the thoughts and emotions associated with them.
+This digital diary offers an efficient and functional alternative to traditional paper diaries.
+With a strong focus on privacy and user experience, it employs appropriate functions to safeguard users' data, ensuring their thoughts and memories remain private and secure

-The project covers:
-- User account creation and authentication.
-- Diary entry creation, management, and mood tracking.
-- Goal-setting features for users to track personal milestones.
-- Secure storage of user data using a MySQL database.

 ## Key Techniques